 In addition to the CASPer exam, Altus Suite also offers and proctors two other assessments known as Snapshot and Duet.

 Snapshot is a “short, one-way video interview.
 It is made up of three interview-style questions, with two minutes to respond to each” (What is Snapshot).
 It takes about 15 minutes to complete and should be done within two weeks of completing the CASPer exam.
 To learn more about Snapshot and how to take the assessment, visit Altus’s site here.

 Duet is a “value-alignment assessment that compares what you value in a program with what the program has to offer” (What is Duet).
 It takes about 20 minutes to complete and should be done within two weeks of completing the CASPer exam, if your program requires it.
 To learn more about Duet and how to take the assessment, go to Altus’s site here.

 For more information about each of these assessments, explore the Altus website.

-Another exam that some schools have begun requiring–very similar to CASPer–is the AAMC’s Situational Judgement Test (SJT).
-The SJT is currently required by fewer than ten schools.
-It is described as “a standardized exam that presents a series of hypothetical scenarios students may encounter in medical school and asks examinees to evaluate the effectiveness of a series of behavioral responses to each scenario” (AAMC).
-To learn more about the SJT, visit this webpage.
+Another exam that some schools have begun requiring–very similar to CASPer–is the AAMC’s PREview.
+It is described as “a standardized exam designed to help admissions officers assess your readiness to learn about issues related to professionalism in medical school.”
+(AAMC).
+To learn more about the PREview, visit this webpage.

-To find all the information you’ll need about when the SJT is offered, how to prepare for the exam, and more, visit the AAMC’s website here.
+To find all the information you’ll need about when the PREview is offered, how to prepare for the exam, and more, visit the AAMC’s website here.